calint/compiler-2/etc/README.1.md

 # compiler-2: baz

-Experimental compiler of minimalistic language to nasm x86_64 for Linux
+Experimental compiler of minimalistic and specialized language to nasm x86_64 for Linux

 ## Intention